Cabin Gold Area Map

 The deposit lies on the southwest margin of the Slave Geological Province, also located within a few kilometers of the boundary between the Bear and Slave geological provinces.
 A series of tightly folded and faulted sediments dominate the Slave province.
 Plutons, ranging in composition from gabbro to granite (along with dykes of mafic to felsic composition) intrude these sediments.
 Volcanic rocks, again of mafic to felsic composition, are common throughout the area.

 The Camp Gold deposit is divided into two areas.
 The northern area is made up of three distinct zones, while the southern area is one zone.
 The major rock types in the deposit area are metasediments, mainly coarse grained to argillitic greywackes, with minor intrusive plugs, and dykes.
 Foliation is reported to be roughly parallel to bedding in a northwesterly direction and dipping 60 to 70 degrees east.
 Small faults run northeasterly, and dip approximately 50 degrees, with small horizontal displacements.
 Shear zones, when present, are roughly parallel to bedding.
 Quartz veining is significant in the shear zones, however they are generally narrow, with limited strike extension.

 Mineralization is in general restricted to the quartz veins in shears, and consists of pyrite, arsenopyrite, galena, and minor sphalerite.
 Silicification with minor carbonatization, and sericitization are the predominant forms of alteration within the shears and in proximity to them.

-Technical information for Cabin Lake, Slemon Lake, and Camp Lake has been approved by Raul Sanabria, P.Geo., Technical Advisor and shareholder of Rover Metals Corp. and the Qualified Person for the purposes of National Instrument 43-101.
+Technical information for Cabin Gold, Slemon Gold, and Camp Gold has been approved by Raul Sanabria, P.Geo., Technical Advisor and shareholder of Rover Metals Corp. and the Qualified Person for the purposes of National Instrument 43-101.